H\"older regularity for collapses of point vortices: Proofs of Hölder regularity in the plane: Theorems and .

-This section is devoted to the proof of the Hölder estimate in the plane enunciated at Theorem~\ref{thrm:plane}.
-The proof relies heavily on the preservation of the center of vorticity of the different clusters of vortices~\eqref{eq:quasi-preservation}.
+This section is devoted to the proof of the Hölder estimate in the plane stated in Theorems~\ref{thrm:plane} and~\ref{thrm:weak} for the $\alpha$-point-vortex dynamics, for any $\alpha \ge 1$.
+The proof relies heavily on the quasi conservation of the center of vorticity of the different clusters of vortices stated in~\eqref{eq:quasi-preservation}.
+We first establish general properties for points $x_i$ that evolves in $\RR^p$ with $p \in \NN^\ast$ under general assumptions.
+In a second step, we show that the point-vortex system satisfies these assumptions with $p=2$ and this eventually leads to the conclusions of Theorems~\ref{thrm:plane} and~\ref{thrm:weak}.